opheliamoreau/HouseMusicProject1/README.md

 ## Acknowledgements
 - This project was inspired by house music artists such as Avicii and David Guetta.
-- This project was based on our Week X tutorial.
+- This project was based on our Module 1 Week 3 tutorial.

 ## Contact